Contact or Visit Us

 For information on the various ways to get to Oxford (and to St Peter's) see the sections below

 The Park & Rides are all located on the Oxford Ring Road.
-A charge is made for parking in addition to the charge imposed by the bus company for the fare into Oxford, but parking is free.
-Accompanied children under 16 can also ride the bus for free.
+A charge is made for parking in addition to the charge imposed by the bus company for the fare into Oxford.
+Up to 3 children (under 16) travel free with a fare paying adult when travelling between a Park & Ride car park and the city centre.
+Under 5s travel free.

 Please note that if you are staying in Oxford overnight a return ticket may not be valid (please check with the driver before purchasing your ticket).
 The approximate journey time from any of the Park & Ride sites is 10-15 minutes, and services leave at regular intervals throughout operating hours.